-In order to initiate cannulation of new AV Grafts, the access must meet the following criteria as assessed by a Registered Nurse, either Care Manager or their designee:
+In order to initiate cannulation of new AV Grafts, the access must meet the following criteria as assessed by a Registered Nurse:

-- At least two weeks from date of installation - 6mm or less depth - If cannulation criteria not met contact surgeon and nephrologist for intervention.
+- At least two weeks from date of installation - 6mm or less depth - c.
+If cannulation criteria not met contact surgeon and nephrologist for intervention.